 Tyree Gillespie’s best fits in the 2021 NFL Draft

 Tyree Gillespie is an intriguing player.
-He’s not one of the best safeties in the class, and his speed limits his versatility at the NFL level.
+He’s not one of the best safeties in the class, and his range questions may limit his versatility at the NFL level.
 Still, there exists a role for him on the professional stage.
-Gillespie doesn’t have great long speed, but he’s physical, instinctive, and has good closing burst.
+Regardless of the questions surrounding his profile, Gillespie is physical, instinctive, and has good closing burst.
 I can think of a couple 2020 rookies who had similar — though not identical — profiles: Jordan Fuller and Kamren Curl.

-Fuller and Curl are both bigger than Gillespie, but aside from that, they’re fairly similar archetypes.
+Fuller and Curl are both bigger than the Missouri safety, but aside from that, they’re fairly similar archetypes.
 Both Fuller and Curl came into the NFL with concerns surrounding their range and athleticism.
 Yet, in niche roles that kept them near the box or in two-high, they were able to thrive with their short-area explosiveness and physicality.

 Teams that best fit Gillespie’s skill set